 We will always be an artisan producer, sourcing milk from local dairies and creating cheese imbued with the character of the locale and passion of the maker.Victoria McClurg – Director

 The Barossa Valley Cheese Company is the success of the hard-working Victoria McClurg, who is also a qualified wine maker.
 After a stint making wine in Bordeaux, France, Victoria found a passion for cheese, the joy in sharing cheese with friends and pairing cheese with wine.

 When she returned from France to the Barossa Valley, she began making cheese at home in the kitchen with her mum, Frances McClurg.

 In March 2003, Victoria and Frances opened The Cheesecellar in the main street of Angaston, in South Australia's premium food and wine destination, the Barossa Valley, just an hour from Adelaide.

-Victoria is also an active and highly regarded part of the food industry and Barossa community, serving on the board of Food SA and Regional Development Australia, Barossa.
+Victoria is also an active and highly regarded part of the food industry and Barossa community, serving on the board of Food SA and also joining the Barons of Barossa in 2018.

 The Barossa Valley Cheese Company has continued to grow however Victoria remains the chief cheese maker, trains all of the production team and still makes all our cheese on-site.

 We redeveloped our production facilities in 2015 and have expanded in the tourism retail space.
 This means we have even more space to create our cheese and share our passion with our customers.

 Regardless of growth, Victoria insists that the Barossa Valley Cheese Company will not stray from its artisan ethos and supporting our local farmers.
 And why would we, when we are situated in the perfect place to make cheese - the Barossa Valley.

 We specialise in hand-making a range of cheese with Barossa-sourced cows milk and South Australian goat milk.
 Our cheese range includes: